Buanderie/boomrtx/docs/frame.md

 </table>
 </dl>

-## OpCodes
+## Packets
-BoomRTX uses several different OpCodes describing different kind of packets that are framed using the documented framing data format.
-They are all declared in the protocol.h file.
-Here is an exhaustive list:
+BoomRTX uses several different packets, identified by OpCodes and using the frame structure which has already been documented.
+OpCodes are all declared in the protocol.h file.
+Here is an exhaustive list, and the description of the corresponding packet:
 * **OP_PING**: Sent in order to query alive devices.
 Payload for this OP is:
 > [ (0 bits) ]